equinix/terraform-provider-equinix/docs/resources/equinix_metal_connection.md

 * `facility` - (**Deprecated**) Facility where the connection will be created.
 Use metro instead; read the [facility to metro migration guide](https://registry.terraform.io/providers/equinix/equinix/latest/docs/guides/migration_guide_facilities_to_metros_devices)
 * `redundancy` - (Required) Connection redundancy - redundant or primary.
 * `type` - (Required) Connection type - dedicated or shared.
-* `contact_email` - (Required) The preferred email used for communication and notifications about the Equinix Fabric interconnection.
+* `contact_email` - (Optional) The preferred email used for communication and notifications about the Equinix Fabric interconnection.
 Required when using a Project API key.
 Optional and defaults to the primary user email address when using a User API key.
 * `project_id` - (Optional) ID of the project where the connection is scoped to, must be set for.
 * `speed` - (Required) Connection speed - one of 50Mbps, 200Mbps, 500Mbps, 1Gbps, 2Gbps, 5Gbps, 10Gbps.
 * `description` - (Optional) Description for the connection resource.